How I got here

 If you want my résumé, you can view or download it to the right.

-But I'm kind of fond of the narrative approach, and you might also want to read the extended edition below.
+But I'm kind of fond of the narrative approach, too, and you might also want to read the extended edition below.

 The Story